skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 .. code-block:: bash

   # Launch a cluster with 1 NVIDIA GPU and sync the local working directory to the
   # cluster.
+  sky launch -c dev --gpus T4 --workdir .

 This can be launched as a pod in your Kubernetes cluster or a cloud VM.
-  sky launch -c dev --gpus T4 --workdir .

 .. note::

   View the supported GPUs with the :code:`sky show-gpus` command.

+.. _dev-autostop:

 Autostop
 --------